mathaiml5/finance-toolkit/README.md

 The program calculates the weights that will yield a portfolio with minimum risk.

-The risk of the portfolio is related to the standard deviation and it can be calculated as follows
+The risk of the portfolio is related to the standard deviation and it can be calculated as follows:

 So we now have to minimize:

-Portfolio variance σ = √X'TΣX subject to: ∑iXi =1, where X is a vector of weights in portfolio
+Portfolio variance σ = √X'TΣX subject to: ∑<sub>i</sub>X<sub>i</sub> =1,

+where X is a vector of weights in portfolio

 The expected return of the portfolio is given by w = X'(zbar)